 Lynn Marie Hubbard (’75) is an environmental scientist at the Swedish Radiation Protection Authority.
 The recipient of a National Center for Atmospheric Research fellowship upon graduation from SSU, she earned her Ph.D. in physical chemistry at the University of California, Riverside.

-Monika Ivancic (’93) is the associate director of the Magnetic Resonance Facility in the Chemistry Department of the University of Wisconsin-Madison.
-Formerly a postdoctoral researcher in biochemistry at the University of Vermont, she earned her Ph.D. in Biochemistry and Biophysics at Oregon State University in 2001.
+Monika Ivancic (’93) is the manager of the NMR Facility of the University of Vermont.
+She was formerly associate director of the Magnetic Resonance Facility in the Chemistry Department of the University of Wisconsin-Madison.
+She did postdoctoral research in biochemistry at the University of Vermont after earning her Ph.D. in Biochemistry and Biophysics at Oregon State University in 2001.

 Ashley Janny [formerly Wiren] (’04) is an engineer at Boeing in Kent, WA.
 She is also an officer in the Washington National Guard in a chemical, biological, radiological and nuclear unit.
 She earned an M.S. in Aerospace Engineering Sciences at the University of Colorado at Boulder in 2005.